alexwlchan/safari.rs/README.md

 Why Rust?

 *   It's really fast.
 The Rust script returns immediately – when I tried writing this with Python, I had a noticeable delay when typing `;furl`.
+    This is a tool I use dozens of times a week, so every second counts.
 *   I like Rust, and I’ve been enjoying playing with it recently.

 [dr]: http://www.leancrew.com/all-this/2009/07/safari-tab-urls-via-textexpander/